femarques/curriculum/README.md

 extensible and maintainable Python code.
 I have solid skills on OOP, SOLID principles, AWS cloud services, software versioning, unit testing, HTTP APIs, and technical leadership.

-I'm looking for an opportunity to work and live abroad, as it would provide a better quality of life for my family, push me out of my comfort zone, let me know other cultures, and make some childish dreams come true.

 ## Education

 #### University of São Paulo (2018)